 Our High Commissioner

 H.E.
-Kisha Abba Grant is the Commissioner for The Grenada High Commission, London.
+Kisha Abba Grant is the High Commissioner for The Grenada High Commission, London.

 Grenada and the United Kingdom continue to have a profound and positive influence on each other.
 The two countries share a Sovereign, and both have among the oldest continuous traditions of parliamentry democracy.